estevezb/Savage-MN-GIS/content/GIS/Disaster Mapping.md

 The other difference is the input image cell size of ~4.7 cm which is different than what the model expects.
 In our case, we will modify the resolution to 10 cm.

 The typical way to address the format issues is use ArcGIS Pro's Raster Function Extract Bands on your input TIF image.
 In the geoprocessing window you would input the values of the bands your in your image and set the Missing Band Action parameter to fail to ensure you correctly extracted 3 bands.
 After this step, you would then need to save that result because raster function outputs are temporary.
 To do that you would right-click on the new raster in your contents pane, select Data, and use Export Raster to save it permanently as TIF.
-However, here I want to advocate for automating this band extraction process and other aspect of the workflow using python scripting and the arcpy library.
+However, here I want to advocate for automating this band extraction process and other aspects of the workflow using python scripting and the arcpy library.

 ### ***Automation in ArcGIS Pro***